What is Airis?

 Prevention of fire and smoke

 Airis greatly reduces the level of smoke with earlier intervention, especially important if a resident is asleep in the same area as the kitchen, as in a studio apartment.
-A frying pan can heat to a temperature well above the smoke and flash points of oil without ignition and thus a suppression based system cannot provide this protection.
+A frying pan can heat to a temperature well above the smoke and flash points of oil without ignition.
+Extinguishing systems don't provide protection against smoke.

 Servicing and re-charging

 Airis doesn’t require servicing to ensure its effectiveness and there is no need for recharging or cleaning up after a fire has been extinguished, because there is no fire.
 When Airis cuts the power to the hob, it can be immediately reset by the resident and cooking can continue with the resident protected.

 Airis and Airis-C can be fitted in 30 minutes.
 No specialist equipment or training is required and, uniquely, Airis configures itself depending on the type of cooker/hob it is connected to.

 Airis can complement the use of residential sprinkler systems.
 If the triggering of a sprinkler system is avoided even once, the investment in Airis will have been worthwhile in preventing potentially costly water damage.